 Paul and Sandy's Too

-This year marks 45 years in business for Paul’s & Sandy’s Too Inc., East Hampton’s 2nd generation Garden Center & Hardware Store.
-In 1972, Paul & Sandy Peszynski opened a toy and sporting goods store with a sprinkling of home and garden supplies and named it Paul’s Home Supply, the same property that Paul sold fresh fruits & vegetables during his summers to pay for his college tuition as a young man.
+Years later Paul got married to Sandy Flemke and they had four children: Mark, Jill, Daniel, and Karen.
+Paul & Sandy opened a toy and sporting goods store with a sprinkling of home and garden supplies and named it Paul’s Home Supply, the same property where Paul sold fresh fruits and vegetables during his summers to pay for his college tuition as a young man.

 In 1991, during one of their road trips to Vermont, Paul & Sandy came across these pumpkin-headed scarecrows along the side of the road.
 It stopped them in their tracks.
 They took pictures and their wheels started turning!
 What a fantastic way to drive some business in the fall, a time generally slow in the garden center business.

 In 1992, the creation of what is now known as Pumpkintown USA was started.
 First came a few pumpkin-headed people, then the town we all know and love.
 Most recently added, The ‘Ride’ at Pumpkintown, features a mile long hay ride through the woods with over 30 additional Pumpkin Heads and their dwellings.
 This local attraction hosts over 20,000 people during the short 7 weeks it is open from the middle of September through Halloween.

 In 1993, when Sandy’s breast cancer returned, they decided it was time to fully pass the torch to the children so they could enjoy retirement together.
 Jill, Dan and Karen took the reins and ran with them, finding strengths in all aspects of the business and working together to increase sales and their customer following.
 They took the values instilled in them by their parents, Paul & Sandy, about superior customer service and how important it is to give back to the community that supports them.